ghga-de/ghga-metadata-schema/docs/schema_markdown/Submission_analyses.md

 # Slot: analyses

-Information about one or more Analysis entities associated with this submission.
+One or more Analysis entities associated with this Submission.

 URI: [GHGA:Submission_analyses](https://w3id.org/GHGA/Submission_analyses)